Japan Travel Tips

 Tohoku

 Readers who lived in Tohoku as may already have in mind what you want to see and where you want to go.
 Once in Tohoku, shinkansen and zairaisen (conventional rail) travel allows you to go pretty much anywhere within a few hours; using Sendai as a base makes sense.
 Some key tourist areas to consider visiting are: Matsushima, Yamadera, Hiraizumi, Hirosaki Castle, and Kakunodate.
 Natsu Matsuri (Summer Festivals-primarily Aomori, Akita, Hirosaki, Sendai, Yamagata), held in July and August, are also worth noting, but accomodations must be secured well in advance.
-A reminder how stinkin' hot and humid it can be in July and August.
+A reminder how stinkin' hot and humid it can be in July and August, and with climate change, it's even hotter these days.
 Tohoku also has some of the best onsen (hot spring inns) in all of Japan, and, also in my opinion, are quintessential Japan, but are best enjoyed in other-than-summer weather.

 Tokyo